pyros-dev/pyros/README.rst

 Pyros is a blanket under which all the ROS tricks can remain hidden, and not break your usual python workflows.

 ROS needs to be installed on your machine for the rosinterface to work.
+All system & ROS dependencies need to match pyros expectations when launching Pyros from Python.
+Pyros currently cannot verify your current system and certify compatibility.

 This package includes :

 - a rosnode that will be launched in a separate process to maintain isolation.